MicrosoftDocs/dynamics365smb-docs/business-central/across-user-tasks.md

 > [!TIP]
 > Use the look-up in the **Page** field and then use the **Search** field to find the page that you want.
 >
-> You can link to any page, but you cannot link to individual entries, so make the description as explicit as possible, such as writing "Please take a look at customer no. 10000 and make sure they don't have overdue payments.".
+> You can link to any page, but you can't link to individual entries, so make the description as explicit as possible.
+For example, write "Please take a look at customer no. 10000 and make sure they don't have overdue payments.".

-### Picking Up User Tasks
+### Picking up user tasks

 In the Business Manager, Bookkeeper, and Accountant Role Centers, a tile shows pending tasks that are assigned to that user.
 To pick up a task, simply choose it from the list of pending user tasks.
 In the ribbon, the link **Go to Task Item** opens the page where you can do the work.

-When you have completed a task, simply mark it as completed.
+When you have completed a task, mark it as completed.

-### Deleting User Tasks
+### Deleting user tasks

-If you want to bulk delete all or some user tasks, you can use the **Delete User Tasks** report.
-In the request page, you can set filters to determine which tasks must be deleted.
+If you want to bulk delete all or some user tasks, use the **Delete User Tasks** report.
+In the request page, you can set filters to determine which tasks to delete.

 ## Contributors